tanwar-abhi/Sudoku-Game/README.md

 # Add description for the repository here.

 **A Work in progress**
-This repositoy is a work in progress for a simple text based game of sudoku.
+This repositoy is a work in progress for a text based game of sudoku.
 It is the result of my personal interest in c++ and sudoku both.

 Used OOPS principles in the implementation of the game.